01 of 05

 - Unless you are cutting very thin (.010 or less) styrene, you probably won't cut completely through the styrene.
-This is fine; just make 3 to 4 light passes to score the plastic, then move to the next step.
+This is fine; just make three or four light passes to score the plastic, then move to the next step.

 04 of 05

 If you're working with thicker styrene, you won't cut completely through it with the hobby knife.
 Fortunately, you don't have to.
 The next step is to snap the styrene board.
 If you've ever worked with drywall, this procedure will look very familiar.

 After scoring the styrene with light passes of the hobby knife, you can bend the styrene away from the score to snap it cleanly along the line.

 A second snap in the opposite direction may cause the pieces to separate completely, or you hold the styrene piece bent at an angle, then use the hobby knife to cut a clean line along the backside at the scoreline.

 Continue to 5 of 5 below.

 - When making multiple cuts on plastic, it is often easier to make several small cuts, taking off each piece one by one.

 - For windows and doors, you may need to cut all the way through on two or more sides.
 Often a little gentle flexing will help snap even these smaller areas without damaging the rest of the wall.